Luiji Vilain: Early life

+College career

 Vilain committed to the University of Michigan after graduating from Episcopal High School.
 In his first two seasons (2017, freshman; 2018, sophomore), he did not see any game action.
-He was an Academic All-Big Ten selection in 2018.
+He was an Academic All-Big Ten Conference selection in 2018.
 Prior to his junior year, Vilain moved from Toronto to the United States.
-As a junior in 2019, he played in seven games as a defensive lineman and made seven tackles, one TFL, one sack, and one forced fumble, earning his first varsity letter.
+As a junior in 2019, he played in seven games as a defensive lineman and made seven tackles, one tackle-for-loss, one sack, and one forced fumble, earning his first varsity letter.
 As a senior in the 2020 season, Vilain appeared in five games, recording four tackles for a second varsity letter.

 In 2021, Vilain announced his intention to transfer.
 He transferred to Wake Forest for his fifth season, being given an extra year of eligibility due to the COVID-19 pandemic.
 In May, he was drafted in the third round (25th overall) of the Canadian Football League (CFL) Draft by the Toronto Argonauts, but chose to remain in college.

 As a fifth-year senior with Wake Forest in 2021, Vilain recorded a team-leading 9.0 sacks while also making 10.0 tackles-for-loss.
-He was one of three Wake Forest players to have double-digit TFLs and had a streak of four consecutive games with a sack.
+He was one of three Wake Forest players to have double-digit tackles-for-loss and had a streak of four consecutive games with a sack.

 Professional career

+Minnesota Vikings

-After going unselected in the 2022 NFL Draft, Vilain was signed as an undrafted free agent by the Minnesota Vikings.
+After going unselected in the 2022 NFL draft, Vilain was signed as an undrafted free agent by the Minnesota Vikings.
 Kwity Paye, an All-Rookie defensive lineman with the Indianapolis Colts, who was roommates with Vilain at Michigan, said "I think the Vikings got a big steal getting him in free agency.
 He's just that type of player where I feel he didn't get his fair chance at Michigan, but he’s going to definitely maximize his opportunity and give the Vikings everything he has.
 He's an extremely gifted athlete."
 After having a solid training camp and impressing in preseason with a fumble return and interception, he made the Vikings' final roster.
+Vilain only appeared in three games for Minnesota in 2022, totaling four tackles.
+He was waived on August 29, 2023, and signed to the practice squad the next day.

+Carolina Panthers

+On October 24, 2023, Vilain was signed by the Carolina Panthers off the Vikings practice squad.
+He was placed on injured reserve on November 7.

+On August 27, 2024, Vilain was waived by the Panthers.

+Cleveland Browns

+On September 11, 2024, Vilain was signed to the Cleveland Browns practice squad, and released two weeks later.

+Dallas Cowboys

+On October 9, 2024, Vilain was signed to the Dallas Cowboys practice squad.
+He signed a reserve/future contract on January 6, 2025.

+On July 22, 2025, Vilain was released by the Cowboys.